GVR Report cover India Oncology NGS Market Size, Share & Trends Report

 • Industry: Healthcare

-The India oncology NGS market size was valued at USD 16.87 million in 2020 and is expected to grow at a compound annual growth rate (CAGR) of 19.6% from 2021 to 2028.
-The introduction of cloud-based solutions in clinical research and, hospitals and biotech entities is anticipated to ease the process of managing a wide range of NGS-generated data.
-In addition, initiatives taken to build a genomic database for the Indian population drive market growth.
-In July 2021, the National Institute of Biomedical Genomics, India built dbGENVOC.
+The India oncology NGS market size was valued at USD 23.2 million in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 17.4% from 2023 to 2030.
+The introduction of cloud-based solutions in clinical research, hospitals, and biotech entities is anticipated to ease the management of a wide range of NGS-generated data.
+In addition, initiatives to build a genomic database for the Indian population drive market growth.
+In July 2021, the National Institute of Biomedical Genomics, India, built dbGENVOC.
 It is a database of genomic variations in oral cancer.
-The project is funded by the Department of Biotechnology, India, to build a powerful search engine for bioinformatics analysis.
-It involves large data, including approximately 24 million germline and somatic variants derived from whole-exome sequences and whole-genome sequences.
+The Department of Biotechnology, India, funded the project to build a powerful bioinformatics analysis search engine.
+It involves large data, including approximately 24 million germline and somatic variants derived from whole-exome and whole-genome sequences.

 The COVID-19 pandemic and subsequent lockdowns have had an adverse impact on cancer care and oncology research in India.
-The uncertainty associated with the pandemic initiated novel risks for cancer patients as it disrupted the oncology treatment delivery as well as the continuity of research.
-According to multiple research publications, there was a nearly 80% drop in cancer screening appointments in March and April 2020.
-Even after a reduction in the use of sequencing for oncology, sequencing platforms have been used in India for the analysis of SARS-CoV-2 for analysis of viral disease.
+The uncertainty associated with the pandemic initiated novel risks for cancer patients as it disrupted the oncology treatment delivery and the continuity of research.
+Multiple research publications showed a nearly 80% drop-in cancer screening appointments in March and April 2020.
+Even after a reduction in the use of sequencing for oncology, sequencing platforms have been used in India to analyze SARS-CoV-2 for analysis of viral disease.

 Technology Insights

-The targeted & gene panel sequencing segment dominated the market with a revenue share of74% in 2020.
+The targeted & gene panel sequencing segment dominated the market with the largest revenue share in 2022.
 Targeted sequencing comprises the shortest read lengths and accounts for the largest share of the market.
 This is due to the high penetration rate and increasing market presence for a relatively longer duration than other sequencing technologies.
 Targeted sequencing panels are expected to remain the workhorse for cancer molecular diagnostics and are projected to be included in the routine diagnosis of heme malignancies and solid tumors.
 Private enterprises in India that offer genome mapping have also ventured into testing services that can predict the risk of diabetes and cancer.
 These tests may range from USD 350 to 700.
-However, these genetic tests do not guarantee an accurate or comprehensive prognosis for individuals.
-These limitations can be overcome by the development of indigenous genomic databases.
+However, these genetic tests do not guarantee individuals an accurate or comprehensive prognosis.
+The development of indigenous genomic databases can overcome these limitations.

-In September 2021, research was published on the changing genomic in Triple-negative breast cancers in the Indian population.
-The study used TruSeq Cancer Amplicon panel to sequence 51 samples of TNBC patients.
-The research was an effort to understand the genomic landscape of TNBCs in the Indian population.
+In September 2021, research was published on the changing genomics in Triple-negative breast cancers in the Indian population.
+The study used the TruSeq Cancer Amplicon panel to sequence 51 samples of TNBC patients.
+The research aimed to understand the genomic landscape of TNBCs in the Indian population.
 Thus, such studies will boost the need for Amplicon-based NGS panels in India.
 The advancements in whole genome sequencing capabilities in India are anticipated to boost this segment at a substantial rate.
 Other factors responsible for the growth of this segment include the establishment of the base-by-base view of the rare mutations and variants detected in the cancer tissue.
-Moreover, the introduction of technologically advanced systems with simplified software and analysis algorithms is expected to increase the reliability of NGS technology, and thus propel market growth.
+Moreover, introducing technologically advanced systems with simplified software and analysis algorithms is expected to increase the reliability of NGS technology, thus propelling market growth.

 Application Insights

+The diagnostics and screening segment is expected to grow at the fastest CAGR of 18.7% during the forecast period.
 The use of NGS technology in cancer treatment ensures early diagnosis, which helps initiate the treatment in time.
-Therefore, the arrival of NGS for cancer diagnosis has opened many new frontiers in the field of diagnostics.
-For instance, large-scale projects, such as International Cancer Genome Consortium (ICGC) and The Cancer Genome Atlas (TCGA), have already issued data from thousands of tumors across major cancer types that can be used to have a comprehensive overview of cancerous cells and help enhance the prognostic and therapeutic applications.
+As a result, the introduction of NGS for cancer diagnosis has unlocked many new doors in the diagnostics industry.
+Large-scale initiatives, like the International Cancer Genome Consortium (ICGC) and The Cancer Genome Atlas (TCGA), have already released data from thousands of tumors across leading cancer products & services that can be utilized to have a thorough overview of cancerous cells and help enhance the prognostic and therapeutic applications.
+Clinical oncology currently uses focused genetic tests as prognostic and diagnostic tools and the development of more comprehensive genomics is expected to drive the segment growth.

 Product & Service Insights

-The platforms and related products segment accounted for the largest revenue share of 76.5% in 2020.
-The presence of big-data analytics healthcare startups, such as inDNA Research Labs, which is at the forefront to accelerate the use of genomics technologies in routine clinical care contributes to the revenue growth in this segment. inDNA Research Labs offers OncoNGx Genomic Workbench, a HIPAA-compliant cloud-based clinical annotation and informatics platform, which translates NGS data from a cancer testing gene panel into actionable insights for clinicians.
+The platforms and related products segment accounted for the largest revenue share in 2022.
+The presence of big-data analytics healthcare startups, such as inDNA Research Labs, which are at the forefront of accelerating the use of genomics technologies in routine clinical care, contributes to the revenue growth in this segment. inDNA Research Labs offers OncoNGx Genomic Workbench, a HIPAA-compliant cloud-based clinical annotation and informatics platform, which translates NGS data from a cancer testing gene panel into actionable insights for clinicians.
 Takara Bio, Agilent Technologies, and other global players assist the NGS analysis in India by providing consumables, such as library preparation kits and reagents, to India-based core facility NGS users.
 For instance, Takara Bio India Private Ltd. offers PrepX reagents for a simple, automated NGS library preparation process to accelerate the Illumina sequencing process.

 MedGenome offers a wide range of library preparation kits based on the sequencing type.
 Furthermore, emerging new applications of NGS technology in diagnostics boost the adoption rate in this segment.
-For instance, the Direct-to-Consumer (DTC) genomics market has gained significant traction in developed countries, such as the U.S. In contrast, the DTC genomics market is in its nascent stages in India.
+For instance, the Direct-to-Consumer (DTC) genomics market has gained significant traction in developed countries like the U.S. In contrast, India's DTC genomics market is in its nascent stages.
 With roughly four times the U.S. population, the country represents a large consumer market with significant potential for lucrative growth in the coming years.
-Mapmygenome, one of the first DTC genomics companies in India, leverages Illumina’s solutions to deliver several genetic tests to help consumers understand their genomes and their family’s genetic history.
+Mapmygenome, one of India's first DTC genomics companies, leverages Illumina’s solutions to deliver several genetic tests to help consumers understand their genomes and their family’s genetic history.

 Workflow Insights

 The acceptance of NGS library preparation kits for tumor RNA and tumor DNA sequencing is expected to fuel the pre-sequencing segment.
-In addition, the presence of Lotus DNA Library Prep Kit, xGen Prism DNA Library Prep Kit by Integrated DNA Technologies, and other products in India will boost the market growth.
-Lotus applies enzymatic fragmentation technology that is employed to generate libraries that are appropriate for PCR-amplified, targeted, and PCR-free sequencing on Illumina platforms.
+In addition, Lotus DNA Library Prep Kit, xGen Prism DNA Library Prep Kit by Integrated DNA Technologies, and other products in India will boost the market growth.
+Lotus applies enzymatic fragmentation technology to generate libraries appropriate for PCR-amplified, targeted, and PCR-free sequencing on Illumina platforms.

-The hospitals and clinics segment generated the highest revenue share of 34.4% in 2020.
-A report by National Cancer Registry Program stated that the Indian Council of Medical Research estimated 1.3 million cancer cases in India in 2020 and is anticipated to reach 1.57 million by 2025.
-Thus, the increasing number of cancer cases necessitates robust and improvised diagnostics strategies.
+The hospitals and clinics segment held the largest market share of around 35% in 2022.
+The increasing number of cancer cases necessitates robust and improvised diagnostics strategies.
 The introduction of NGS-based cancer tests and panels in Asia has considerably addressed initial phase cancer testing issues in the hospitals and clinics in India.
-The availability of on-site bioinformatics courses that include training on the practical execution of NGS sequencing and data analysis are anticipated to boost the revenue-generating capability via the academic research segment.
+The availability of on-site bioinformatics courses that include training on the practical execution of NGS sequencing and data analysis is anticipated to boost the revenue-generating capability via the academic research segment.

-In July 2021, the team of the Directorate of Public Health (DPH) and Preventive Medicine of India underwent the training in the next-generation sequencing in Bengaluru.
+In July 2021, the Directorate of Public Health (DPH) and Preventive Medicine of India team underwent training in the next-generation sequencing in Bengaluru.
 The team will operate and manage the NGS facility at the DPH’s State Public Health Laboratory in Chennai.
 The team includes a biochemist, a doctor, a biotechnologist, and a microbiologist from DPH.
-The purpose of training specialists from various fields is to optimize the use of NGS data in the research of different streams.
+Training specialists from various fields aim to optimize the use of NGS data in research in different streams.
 The research institutes are well-equipped with NGS platforms and solutions from major suppliers, such as Thermo Fisher and Illumina.
 For instance, the Genomics Core Facility (CCF) at the Rajiv Gandhi Centre for Biotechnology uses the Ion Proton system and Thermo Fisher’s Ion Personal Genome Machine System (PGM) to expand transcriptome sequencing, whole-genome sequencing (de novo and resequencing), metagenomics-based research activities, and exome sequencing.

 • Illumina, Inc.